-My short mystery manga "The Mystery Cases of Sister Holmes" is now up on Viz for you to read online!
-It's a 67-page reimagining of Sherlock Holmes as a sleuthing nun, and I worked with former Shonen Jump head editor-in-chief Hisashi Sasaki to produce (now at Viz's One-shots program).
-I'm pretty happy with how this short story turned out, so you can read it here.
+My short mystery manga "The Mystery Cases of Sister Holmes" is now up on Viz for you to read online.
+I worked with former Shonen Jump head editor-in-chief Hisashi Sasaki to produce (now at Viz's One-shots program), and you can read it here or on BookWalker.

 The Jan2022 issue of School Magazine contains so of my favourite artwork that I’ve done for the magazine so far.
 It’s the story of the “Three Brujas”.